theol0403/7842B-Journal/Introduction.md

 Daily logs will be kept in `Logs/`.
-Concepts and ideas will be kept in `Concepts/`.
+Concepts and ideas will be kept in `Concepts/`. lib7842 development logs will be kept in `lib7842/`.
 Code dumps will be kept in `Code/`.